charlie-peregrine/pslf-psse-disambiguator/README.md

 ### Disambiguator
 The disambiguator window, for the most part, will never actually show up during normal use.
 It can be forced to show by pressing the control key when the loading popup appears, or by checking the 'use prompt' checkbox during setup.
+Note that it is **highly** recommended to leave the 'use prompt' checkbox unchecked, because for the most part the disambiguator window is only for edge cases, malformed sav files, or other program types.
 Whether or not the actual window is shown, under the hood 3 checks are run to determine the type of the selected .sav file.

 First, the program keeps a history lookup table, and checks that to see if